 - Press Ctrl+C on the console to interrupt the gator daemon.
 The daemon must be running in the foreground.

 - Determine the process id of

 gatordand enter the kill command: kill

-If the ARM Streamline Data view is not already open, select Window → Show View → Other and choose ARM Streamline Data from the lis tof available views.
+- If the Streamline Data view is not already open, select Window > Show View > Other > DS-5 > Streamline Data.

-Click the Edit Locations... button in the upper right of the ARM Steamline Data View.
+- Click the Edit Locations... button in the upper right of the Streamline Data View.

 - Choose the directory that contains the .apc directory that you transferred from your target.

 - If you want to define image files for better data in the report views, double-click on the .apc directory in the Streamline Data view to open the Analyze dialog box.